LXShades/comp230-cpd/README.md

 My feedback for the frog game has remained positive.
 Overall, I'm still advised to worry less.
 I will focus on delivering high-quaslity programming work.

+## Week 12
+What happened Week 12?
+Not much: I'm mostly on top of my assignments, as such my motivation has fallen a little bit.
+My attention turned back to the frog game, where I've been improving existing mechanics and adding QOL improvements like a grass generator.

+One potential issue is my cynicism about my team.
+Recently I've felt somewhat frustrated about the lack of attendance, and I think it shows in my body language and attitude; for example I'm more prone to outwardly presume not all of us will show up.

+Our team is skewed.
+I think I was far too focused on our productivity from the start, rather than the individuals.
+I don't feel like I know half of my team very well, and for a few of them I don't feel we're on the same wavelength and we're not very close.
+In a professional scenario, the solution is to continue to deliver work with a proactive, positive attitude.
+But I could improve my friendliness, as a reliable team member, and perhaps start by asking what I can do to help the team, and stop asking about what we could achieve.

 # Notes
 ### Dispositional domain:
 Time management, motivation, self-discipline